U.S. firm finds malware targeting visitors to Afghan government websites

-WASHINGTON Malicious software likely linked to China was used to infect visitors to a wide range of official Afghan government websites, U.S. cybersecurity researchers say.
+WASHINGTON Malicious software likely linked to China is being used to infect visitors to a wide range of official Afghan government websites, U.S. cybersecurity researchers say.

-ThreatConnect, a Virginia-based cybersecurity firm, said its researchers last week found a corrupted JavaScript file that was used to host content on "gov.af" websites, and there are no known antivirus protections available for the malware.
+ThreatConnect, a Virginia-based cybersecurity firm, said its researchers last week found a corrupted JavaScript file that is being used to host content on "gov.af" websites, and there are no antivirus protections available for the malware.

 Rich Barger, chief intelligence officer of ThreatConnect, told Reuters his company was confident the new campaign, "Operation Poisoned Helmand," was linked to the "Poisoned Hurricane" campaign detected this summer by another security firm, FireEye, that linked it to Chinese intelligence.

 He said the latest attack was very recent and one timestamp associated with the Java file was from Dec.
-16, the same day Chinese Prime Minister Li Keqiang met with Afghanistan's chief executive officer, Abdullah Abdullah in Kazakhstan.
+16, the same day Chinese Prime Minister Li Keqiang visited Kazakhstan to meet with Afghanistan's chief executive officer, Abdullah Abdullah.

 China is seeking to take a more active role in Afghanistan as the United States and NATO reduce their military presence.

-"We found continued activity from Chinese specific actors that have used the Afghan government infrastructure as an attack platform," Barger said, adding that Chinese intelligence could use the malware to gain access to computer users who had checked the Afghan government sites for information.
+"We found continued activity from Chinese specific actors that have used the Afghan government infrastructure as an attack platform," Barger said, noting that Chinese intelligence could use the malware to reach a wide array of global targets checking trusted Afghan government sites for information.

 Barger said the attack was a variant of what he called a typical "watering-hole" attack in which the attackers infect a large number of victims, and then follow up with the most "promising" hits to extract data.